Our family farm has grown into much more.

 Here is our story…

-the patriarch of the Iverson family, Ross Iverson, was diagnosed with terminal cancer and sent home with end-of-life pharmaceuticals that managed his pain but left him completely incapacitated and lethargic; he was given less than two weeks to live.
+the patriarch of the Iverson family, Ross Iverson, was diagnosed with terminal cancer.
+He was sent home with end-of-life pharmaceuticals which managed his pain but left him completely incapacitated and lethargic.
+He was given less than two weeks to live.

-Desperate to find something better for their father, siblings Ken, Barb, Nels, and Paul Iverson reached out to their cousins, Tim and Ian Shaughnessy, who had just started making CBD products at their Portland extraction facility.
-The Iversons were very hesitant about using cannabis-related products but were at the point where they were willing to try anything that might help their dad.
-Tim gave his cousins CBD capsules and, with both fear and hope, they took them home to Ross.
+Desperate to find something better for their father, siblings Ken, Barb, Nels, and Paul Iverson reached out to their cousins, Tim and Ian Shaughnessy, who had recently begun making CBD products at their Portland extraction facility.
+The Iversons were hesitant to use cannabis-related products, but they were willing to try anything that might help their dad.
+Tim gave his cousins the CBD capsules, and with both fear and hope, they took them home to Ross.

-Within a couple of days, Ross was out of bed on his own and sitting at the table with an appetite.
-Within two weeks, he was in a gator, riding around the fields enjoying the family’s annual Tulip Festival.
+Within a couple of days, Ross was out of bed on his own, sitting at the table eating breakfast.
+Within two weeks, he was riding around the family’s annual Tulip Festival in the gator.
 Family, friends, and the community shared 42 quality, lucid, days with Ross before he passed.
 Though the science behind these results was not fully understood, Ross’s family believed this improvement was a result of CBD.

-Importing two 150-liter extractors along with setting up a post-processing lab laid the foundation for what would eventually become FSOil.
-The extraction machines would be the first of many equipment challenges, but with every challenge came the opportunity to learn and innovate.
-Since that first 90-liter machine, the FSOil team has either designed or customized additional extraction machines, filtration systems, solvent recovery systems, cold traps, in-line winterization systems, hemp harvesting, drying and processing systems, and numerous hemp cultivation innovations.
+Since that first 90-liter machine, the FSOil team has designed or customized additional extraction machines, filtration systems, solvent recovery systems, cold traps, in-line winterization systems, hemp harvesting, drying and processing systems, and numerous hemp cultivation innovations.

-In just three years of operation, FSOil added over 100 employees from field to factory, built a world-class facility with a second one close to completion and supplies several of the most reputable CBD companies in the country.
-It is the showcase of local, state, and federal politicians aiming to both learn and show others how to “do hemp the right way.”
-The facility is toured regularly by groups from all over the country and the world looking for a blueprint for the industrial hemp CBD industry.
-From farmers in Iowa and South Dakota, to bankers in Canada, to hemp farmers in China and state and federal regulators, FSOil continues to evolve and lead with its unique ingenuity and trademark warmth and openness.
-It’s no wonder that Ken, Barb, Nels, Paul, and Tim are regularly invited to speak at industry conferences and private engagements on the topic of hemp and CBD.
+In just three years of operation, FSOil has built two world-class facilities and supplies several of the most reputable CBD companies in the country.
+FSOil associates with local, state, and federal politicians aiming to both learn and educate others.
+The facility is toured by groups from all over the the world looking for a blueprint for the industrial hemp CBD industry.
+As one of the most accredited hemp operations in the world; FSOil continues to evolve and lead with its unique ingenuity and trademark warmth and openness.